-Sersie Blue is the founder of The Faithful Vegan and is passionate about empowering others to make the connection between body and soul and take personal charge of their health.
-She is a native of Toronto and moved to the United States in 2005 to reside with her husband.
-She is a child of God, wife, mother, daughter, sister and a loyal friend to many.
+Sersie Blue is the founder of The Faithful Vegan and is passionate about empowering others to take personal charge of their health.
+She is a native of Toronto and now lives in Georgia.
 She graduated from the University of Windsor with a Bachelors of Communications and from Tyndale College and Seminary with a Masters of Divinity in Counseling.
+She also completed the health coach certification program at Wellcoaches at The University of North Florida.
 Sersie has been actively serving families and individuals in the community for the past fifteen years.
-Circumstances in her own life have drawn her to develop a unique passion for health and wellness and how that connects with our spiritual journey.
+Circumstances in her own life have drawn her to develop a unique passion for health and wellness.
 She has a burden to reach, teach, and inspire people to be stewards of their health.

 If you would have told me a few years ago that I would become a vegan I would have laughed my head off.
 You see, not only did I have a passionate love affair with a diversity of foods that contain meat and cheese, I also thought vegans were deprived and extreme people.
 In the backdrop of all of this I also had a very poor relationship with food.
 A few years before I started my vegan journey in 2013 I was diagnosed with high blood pressure during my second pregnancy and was place on medications.
 My son was born very ill so as a mother I was caring for him and grieving at the same time.
 My life hit rock bottom when he passed away at the age of one.
 At this point in my life I was depressed, I was the heaviest I had ever been in my life and I was very inactive.
 Sometimes tragedy creates a deeper wedge between the body and soul.
 This became evident when my need to self-medicate with food was at an all-time high.
 Even though I drew very close to God during this time, there were also times I found myself reaching out to food to fill that void.
 I wasn’t eating to live I was living to eat.
 Through prayer and the support of family and friends I started to pick up the pieces little by little.
 I started with trying to exercise but I felt like I was fighting for every pound.
 I knew that to honor my son’s life I needed to make my life a healthy one both physically and spiritually.
 Therefore in hopes to nourish my soul and body I took the Daniel fast challenge offered by a friend and it was here that my road to healing began.